-- 1. The Company shall make available all the relevant information concerning its corporate governance on its website (www.inditex.com), for the purposes of channelling the relations with shareholders and investors and encouraging their involvement in the life of the company.
-This information, which has to be permanently updated, shall contain at least the following: - (a) The Articles of Association. - (b) The General Meeting of Shareholders Regulations. - (c) The Board of Directors' Regulations. - (d) The Audit and Compliance Committee's Regulations. - (e) The Nomination Committee's Regulations. - (f) The Remuneration Committee's Regulations. - (g) The Sustainability Committee's Regulations. - (h) The Internal Regulations of Conduct in the Securities Markets (IRC).
+- 1. The Company shall make available all the relevant information concerning its corporate governance on its website (www.inditex.com) for the purposes of channelling the relations with shareholders and investors and encouraging their involvement in the life of the company.
+This information, which has to be permanently updated, shall contain at least the following: - (a) The Articles of Association. - (b) The Regulations of the General Meeting of Shareholders. - (c) The Board of Directors' Regulations. - (d) The Audit and Compliance Committee's Regulations. - (e) The Nomination Committee's Regulations. - (f) The Remuneration Committee's Regulations. - (g) The Sustainability Committee's Regulations. - (h) The Internal Regulations of Conduct in the Securities Markets (IRC). - (i) The Annual Corporate Governance Report. - (j) The Annual Report on Remuneration of Directors. - (k) The Annual Report (Integrated report). - (l) The report on the proceedings and activities of the Audit and Compliance Committee, the Nomination Committee, the Remuneration Committee and the Sustainability Committee. - (m) All documents concerning the Annual and Extraordinary General Meetings, with the information regarding the agenda, the proposals submitted by the board of directors, and any other relevant information that the shareholders might require, in order to cast their vote, within the period indicated by CNMV, as well as any valid requests for information, clarification or questions made in writing by the shareholders in the exercise of their right to information and the answers given in writing by the directors, unless prior to raising the specific question, the information requested is already available on the corporate website

-- (i) The Annual Corporate Governance Report. - (j) The Annual Report on the Remuneration of Directors. - (k) The Annual Report (Integrated Report). - (I) The report on the proceedings and activities of the Audit and Compliance Committee, the Nomination Committee, the Remuneration Committee and the Sustainability Committee. - (m) All documents concerning the Annual and Extraordinary General Meetings, with the information regarding the agenda, the motions submitted by the Board of Directors, and any other relevant information that the shareholders might require, in order to cast their vote, within the period indicated by CNMV, as well as any valid requests for information, clarification or questions made in writing by the shareholders in the exercise of their right to information and the answers given in writing by the directors, unless prior to raising the specific question, the information requested is already available on the corporate website under the question-answer format. - (n) Information on the proceedings of the Annual General Meetings already held, namely as regards the composition of the Annual General Meeting upon a quorum being declared, the resolutions passed with a break-down of the votes cast and expressing whether they are for, against, blank or abstention as regards each of the proposals included on the agenda, within the period indicated by CNMV. - (o) The communication channels existing between the Company and the shareholders, and namely such explanations as are necessary to exercise the right to vote, stating the postal addresses and email addresses where shareholders can address their queries. - (p) The ways and procedures to grant proxy at the Annual General Meeting, pursuant to the specifications given by CNMV. - (q) The ways and procedures to cast absentee vote, pursuant to the rules governing such system, including where appropriate, the forms that support the granting of proxy and the exercise of the vote through remote means in the Annual General Meeting. - (r) Communications of Other Relevant Information (Otra Información Relevante) and of Inside Information filed with CNMV, under the terms required by the applicable regulations. - (s) The following information regarding directors: i) professional profile and biography; ii) other Board where they serve, whether in listed companies or otherwise (except for the assets-holding companies of the director himself/herself or of their next of kin); iii) their directorship type, stating in case of proprietary directors, the shareholder whom they represent or to whom they are related; iv) date when they were first appointed and, where appropriate, date of the subsequent appointments as board member, and v) shares of the Company and options on shares which they hold.

-- (t) The remaining information that the Board of Directors should deem fit. - 2.
-As regards the contents above, it is incumbent on the Board of Directors to keep the information of the corporate website updated, and to coordinate its contents with the results stemming from the documents filed and registered with the relevant public registries.
+- under the question-answer format. - (n) Information on the proceedings of the General Meeting of Shareholders already held, namely as regards the composition of the General Meeting of Shareholders upon a quorum being declared, the resolutions passed with a break-down of the votes cast and expressing whether they are for, against, blank or abstention as regards each of the proposals included on the agenda, within the period indicated by CNMV. - (o) The communication channels existing between the Company and the shareholders, and namely such explanations as are necessary to exercise the right to vote, stating the postal addresses and email addresses where shareholders can address their queries. - (p) The ways and procedures to grant proxy at the General Meeting of Shareholders, pursuant to the specifications given by CNMV. - (q) The ways and procedures to cast absentee vote, pursuant to the rules governing such system, including where appropriate, the forms that support the granting of proxy and the submission of votes by remote means at the General Meeting of Shareholders. - (r) Communications of Other Relevant Information (Otra Información Relevante) and of Inside Information filed with CNMV, under the terms required by the applicable regulations. - (s) The following information regarding directors: i) professional profile and biography; ii) other boards where they serve, whether in listed companies or otherwise (except for the assets-holding companies of the director themselves or of their next of kin); iii) their directorship type, stating in case of proprietary directors, the shareholder whom they represent or to whom they are related; iv) date when they were first appointed and, where appropriate, date of the subsequent appointments as board member, and v) shares of the Company and options on shares which they hold. - (t) The remaining information that the board of directors should deem fit. - 2.
+As regards the contents above, it is incumbent on the board of directors to keep the information of the corporate website updated, and to coordinate its contents with the results stemming from the documents filed and registered with the relevant public registries.